530 W. Pinhook Road, Lafayette (Map) - 269-1550

 Daily: Breakfast and Lunch

-If you're looking for comfort food -— in the form of Southern and Louisiana cuisine — look no further than Ema's.
+If you're looking for comfort food -- in the form of Southern and Louisiana cuisine - look no further than Ema's.
 Menu items range from local favorites like liver and grilled onions and fried chicken with garlic mashed potatoes crawfish cakes served over angel hair.
+The Sunday Brunch offers carving and omelete, soup, salad, buffet and dessert stations.
 The atmosphere's casual, the food's down home and the staff's hospitable.

 104 Lamar St., Lafayette (Map) - 235-2921

 Monday-Friday: Breakfast and Lunch